iamthejahid/GreenShield-AI/README.md

 ### `lib/features/predict/data/deepseek/deep_seek_repo.dart`

-This file interfaces with the DeepSeek API to send messages regarding the predicted disease and receive detailed responses in Bengali.
+This file interfaces with the OpenAI/ DeepSeek API to send messages regarding the predicted disease and receive detailed responses in Bengali.
 The `DeepSeekRepoImpl` class handles the API communication, including loading the API key and making requests to OpenAI's/Deepseeks GPT model.

 ### `lib/features/predict/view/predict_state.dart`

 This file defines the state management logic for the app.
-It uses `StateNotifierProvider` to manage the state of the prediction process, including loading, result updates, and the communication with DeepSeek for additional information.
+It uses `StateNotifierProvider` to manage the state of the prediction process, including loading, result updates, and the communication with DeepSeek/OpenAI for additional information.

 ### `lib/core/helpers/ui_exporter.dart`